xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 ...  it  just gets treated as a  null  statement.
 Many  Pascal programmers, including yours truly,  do  just  that.
-But there is one  place you absolutely CANNOT type  a  semicolon,  and  that's right before an ELSE.
-This little gotcha  has  cost  me  many an extra  compilation,  particularly  when  the  ELSE  is  added  to existing code.
+But there is one  place you absolutely CANNOT type  a  semicolon,  and  that's right before an `ELSE`.
+This little gotcha  has  cost  me  many an extra  compilation,  particularly  when  the  `ELSE`  is  added  to existing code.
 So  the  C/Ada  choice  turns out to be better.
 Apparently Nicklaus Wirth thinks so, too:  In his  Modula  2,  he abandoned the Pascal approach.